Detox/core/spec.md

 Nodes for routing path are selected as described in "Selection of nodes for routing path creation" section above.

-Multiplexers/demultiplexers are only used for sending and receiving data, other commands MUST fit into single packet with max size of 509 bytes, so that they take at most 1 data channel packet.
+Multiplexers/demultiplexers are only used for sending and receiving data, other commands MUST fit into single packet with max size of 509 bytes, so that they take at most 1 data channel packet (actual size of payload that fits into single packet is 488 bytes as Routing is encrypted and has its own overhead).

 ### Announcement to the network
 Announcement to the network is done anonymously through introduction nodes.